-Does paying for a leave make a difference?
+Paying for a leave makes a difference

 - Paying for your leave will increase your service credit.
 The more service credit you have, the bigger your pension.